wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-conditional-access-device-registration-overview.md

 The following section describes how to enable the Azure Active Directory Device Registration Service for your directory.
 To enable Azure Active Directory Device Registration Service
 -------------------------------------------------------------
-1. Log on to the Azure Portal as Administrator.
+1. Log on to the Azure Management Portal as Administrator.
 1. On the left pane, select **Active Directory**.
 1. On the **Directory** tab, select your directory.
 1. Select the **Configure** tab.